iicsydney601/bluemix-db2-cli-mate/README.md

     vcap@182bbgv126r:~$

-Copy and paste the registration URL into a browser and then sign into your Dropbox account to link this computer. (**Warning**: if you plan to use your existing Dropbox account which has more than 1.7GB of files in the cloud.
-Upon successful linking, synchronization will quickly fill up the local container’s free disk space which will cause the DB2climate application to restart automatically and all changes are lost.)
+Copy and paste the registration URL into a browser and then sign into your Dropbox account to link this computer. (**Warning**: if you plan to use your existing Dropbox account which has more than 1.7GB of files in the cloud, upon successful linking, synchronization will occur immediately and quickly fill up the local container’s free disk space causing the DB2climate application to restart automatically and all changes are lost.)

-Once you link the computer successfully, you would notice a "**DropBox**" folder created under the /app directory.
+Once you link the computer successfully, you would notice a "**DropBox**" folder created under the **/app** directory and synchronization will immediately occur.
+You can check its sync status by issuing “**dropbox.py status**” command.

 Congratulations, you have just successfully setup a persistent storage to your application container. you can now transfer files in and out of our Bluemix containers with ease.
+Use “dropbox.py” script to control the Dropbox daemon such as start/stop and synchronization status.

 ### Method 2- Dropbox API script (preferred method) ###
 DB2climate also come with a copy of Dropbox core API client installed.
 To use it, just run "**dropbox-api**" command.
 If you did not update the "`dropbox_api_keys.txt`" file before pushing the application, you will be prompted to enter the api keys.
 Next you need to select the appropriate "`Input Access Type`", you must match the input access type to your api app's "`Permission type`" when the app was created.
 Then, cut and paste the URL on the screen to a browser; logon to your Dropbox account and click "`Allow`".
 Once you have done that, return to your ssh console and press enter to finish the setup.